When Your Body Says “F*ck. No.”

 I had to learn what my body was trying to tell me.
 What serves me versus what confines me.
 What frees me versus what numbs me.

-I had to reconnect with my Values again.
-My Vision.
-My Mission.
-Who I am when I'm not performing for a job, a partner, a society that wants me small and quiet and grateful.
+This is who I am when I'm not performing for a job, a partner, a society that wants me small and quiet and grateful.

 And slowly—so slowly—I started to see myself again.